indiqusdocs/stpi/docs/Guide/Compute/RHELInstances/CreatingRHELInstances.md

 10. In the **Name Your RHEL Instance** field, enter the desired name for your RHEL instance.
 11. Verify the Estimated Cost of your RHEL Instance based on the specifications you have chosen from the Summary and Estimated Costs section (Here both Hourly and Monthly Prices summary will be displayed).
 12. To confirm, click on the check box after going through the policies mentioned by your cloud service provider.
-13. Clicking on the **BUY HOURLY** or **BUY MONTHLY** button, the Confirm Instance Purchase window appears, and the price summary is displayed along with the discount codes if you have any in your account.
+13. Clicking on the **Buy Hourly** or **Buy Monthly** button, the Confirm Instance Purchase window appears, and the price summary is displayed along with the discount codes if you have any in your account.
-    1. You can apply any of the discount codes listed by clicking on the **APPLY** button.
+    1. You can apply any of the discount codes listed by clicking on the **Apply** button.
-    2. You can also remove the applied discount code by clicking the **REMOVE** button.
+    2. You can also remove the applied discount code by clicking the **Remove** button.
-    3. Clicking on the **CANCEL** button, this action will be canceled.
+    3. Clicking on the **Cancel** button, this action will be canceled.
-14. Click **CONFIRM** to create the RHEL Instance.
+14. Click **Confirm** to create the RHEL Instance.
     ![Confirm Instance Purchase](img/ConfirmInstancePurchase.png)

 :::note